 It is important to keep your contact details up-to-date so you will recieve your rate statements in a timely manner.

-You can change your postal address details for your Council rates notice with the lodgement of the Change of Address form.
-Alternatively, you can change your address details for Northern Midlands Council services by:
+You can change your postal address details for your Council rates notice with the lodgement of the Change of Address form by:

 Marriage or Deed Poll